scalalandio/samurai/README.md

 SAM-like macro annotation for Scala

+> Note this project is experimental and probably doesn't cover all cases correctly.
+>
+> You can use compiler-supported SAM even in Scala 2.11 with `-Xexperimental` flag.
+>
+> **This project will not be loger maintained.**

 Scala 2.12 introduced simplified syntax for defining instances of classes/traits that contain single abstract method.
 Considering following interface: